HomeFamilies and IndividualsKinship Services

 Kinship Caregiver Support Groups are located throughout King County.
 Join other caregivers to discuss challenges, successes and share resources.
 Click here to find a support group in your community.

 The Kinship Navigator Program provides resources, information and support to assist family members who are raising their relative's children, either temporarily or long term.
-A Kinship Navigator works closely with the Kinship Center located at The Central.
 The Kinship Navigator is available to provide kinship caregivers with information, referrals and resources to support them in the following areas:

 - Advocacy and referral